-Although paying off a collections account won’t immediately remove it from your credit report, newer credit scoring models like FICO® Score 9, 10, and VantageScore® 4.0 may view it more favorably.
-Once a collection account is paid, it should be updated on your credit report to reflect the change in status.
+Although paying off a collections account won’t immediately remove it from your credit reports, newer credit scoring models like FICO® Score 9, 10, and VantageScore® 4.0 may view it more favorably.
+Once a collection account is paid, it should be updated on your credit reports to reflect the change in status.

 Long-term Impact on Credit Score